 Like other stinging insects, hornets gravitate toward flowers, gardens, trees, and shrubbery in their search for plant nectar.
 Unfortunately, their stings are unsanitary and dangerous, and necessitate a prompt hornet treatment by a licensed pest controller.
-Reno Pest Control Pros offers the best hornet extermination services for times when hornet colonies get out of control and appear in undesired locations.
+Reno Pest Control Pros offers the best hornet nest removal and extermination services for times when hornet colonies get out of control and appear in undesired locations.

 Hornets often build troublesome nests and hives in backyards and rafters.
 Unlike other stinging insects, hornets tend to be most active at night.
 They may enter your home or business through attics, open windows, garages, or doors, necessitating hornet extermination.